Frequently Asked Questions

 Which machine is the most durable?

-Besides that, the thermosyphon system will circulate hot water into the grouphead.
+Besides that, the thermosyphon system which circulate hot water into the grouphead.
 This can cause additional stress and issues as limescale are often deposited into this area, increasing the abrasion in wear and tear.
-The bigger brew chamber will also mean that there is more space for residue or coffee oil to get trapped within the grouphead.
+The space in the brew chamber which allows pre-infusion are also space for residue or coffee oil to get trapped within the grouphead.

 Spring pistons are definitely more long-lasting, given the fact that there are much lesser components and the pump doesn’t require working as hard to pull the extraction.
 Extraction is instead done by solid springs, which can easily last for decades.